gipi/electronics-notes/docs/cookbook.md

 ## Inductive spike

-A flyback diode can be used to limit damage when an inductive load use a varying current [(source)](https://www.youtube.com/watch?v=LXGtE3X2k7Y).
+A flyback diode can be used to limit damage when an inductive load uses a varying current [(source)](https://www.youtube.com/watch?v=LXGtE3X2k7Y).